ThoughtWorksInc/DeepLearning.scala-website/plugins.md

 In DeepLearning.scala 2.0, all features are provided by plugins.

-A plugin is a Scala `trait` that can be mixed-in with other plugins.
+A plugin is Scala `trait` that can be mixed-in with other plugins.
+Since Scala `trait`s can be nested, we only refer the root level `trait` as a plugin.
 Plugins can either provide new features or modify behaviors of existing features.

 Here are some examples of what plugins can do: